 What is an arras contract?

-An arras contract is a private agreement between the buyer and the seller that commits both parties to a real estate transaction.
-The buyer reserves the property and pays a deposit (the Señal), which is equivalent to between 3% and 10% of the property price, while the seller agrees not to sell to a third party.
+A contrat d'arras is a private agreement between buyer and seller that commits both parties to a real estate transaction.
+The buyer reserves the property and pays a deposit, equivalent to 10% of the property price, while the seller undertakes not to sell to a third party.

 What are the different types of arras contracts in Spain?